 Implant-supported dentures – Also known as overdentures, are a cross between dentures and dental implants.
 The dentures – fixed on top of two to four implants – act as a support system for the dentures to stay in place as they snap onto the implants, making it easy for the user to wear and remove the dentures with no hassle.
 It is recommended by dentists to have implant-supported dentures placed on the lower jaw because traditional dentures generally are not stable on the lower jaw.
 The procedure to get implant-supported dentures is pretty quick and is also safe.
 If you have implant-supported dentures, you must visit your dentist at least once every six months to maintain your dentures.
 These dentures are a perfect substitute for people who already have traditional dentures but cannot keep up with the constant slipping of the dentures.
 Apart from this, the maintenance and cleaning of implant-supported dentures remain the same as traditional dentures, but now you do not have to worry about eating or talking in public!
 The only evidence of the procedure that people will notice is your bright smile!

-For several individuals, using overdentures are a more convenient option than traditional dentures.
+For several individuals, using overdentures is a more convenient option than traditional dentures.
 Although implant-supported dentures are hassle-free, the maintenance remains the same as traditional dentures.
-With screw-retained dentures, it requires less cleaning on the individuals’ part and may sound more appealing, but it is a slightly more expensive option.
+With screw-retained dentures, requires less cleaning on the individual’s part and may sound more appealing, but it is a slightly more expensive option.

-To understand overdentures better and get advice on which overdenture works best for you, visit the nearest dental clinic in Winnipeg.
+To understand overdentures better and get advice on which overdentures work best for you, visit the nearest dental clinic in Winnipeg.